Introduction to Spider Silk, the Product

 Genetically Engineered Spider Silk and Synthetic Spider Silk

-Kraig has created approximately twenty different genetically engineered spider silk fibers based on certain genetic sequences.
-An article fully describing one of the first of these remarkable spider silk fibers and our methodology for creating it has been published in the peer reviewed science journal PNAS (the Journal of the National Academy of Sciences).
+Kraig has created approximately twenty different genetically engineered spider silk fibers based on our genetic designs.
+A scientific article fully describing one of the first of these remarkable spider silk fibers and our methodology for creating it has been peer reviewed and published in the prestigious science journal PNAS (the Journal of the National Academy of Sciences).
 We use the term genetically engineered spider silk instead of synthetic spider silk because these materials are not synthetic; they are made by genetically engineered silkworms and the fiber is composed entirely of protein produced naturally by the silkworm.
 They are synthetic spider silks only in the sense that they are not being produced by a spider, but by a much more efficient organism.

 Our third line of products, which we refer to as “Gen 3 technical and medical fiber,” is designed to move beyond the physical, mechanical and chemical properties of natural spider silk.
 Gen 3 fibers are in a relatively early stage of development and will incorporate such elements as antibacterial agents for medical use, and metallic ions for use in industrial processes.